DSpace/DSpace/dspace/docs/Drum41LocalInstallation.md

 The ```-Denv=local``` arguement will specify maven to use local.properties file instead of the default build.properties file while building dspace.

 #####Full build
-The first build has be done for the project root.
+The first build has be done from the project root.
 This will build and deploy the dspace artifacts to the local maven repository.
 A full build would be necessary after every project version change.

 ```
 $ cd /apps/git/drum